Muhammad bin Saud Al Muqrin: Reign

 Muhammad bin Saud initiated attacks against the ruler of Riyadh, Dahham bin Dawwas, in 1747.
 However, these attacks would last for 28 years, and not Muhammad but his son and successor Abdulaziz would manage to seize Riyadh in 1773.
 Muhammad sent one of his slaves, Salim bin Belal Al Harik, to Oman, who was accompanied with an armed group of seventy men, to make the tribes loyal to the Saudis.
-The tribes, namely Bani Yas, al Shamis and al Nuaimi, initially resisted, but then, obeyed the demand and became followers of Wahhabism together with the Qawasameh tribe of Sharjah and Ras Al Khaimah.
-When Muhammad bin Saud himself would attack anywhere, he invited the people three times to adopt his religion, Wahhabism.
+The tribes, namely Bani Yas, al Shamis and al Nuaimi, initially resisted, but then, obeyed the demand and became followers of Wahhabism together with the Qawasim tribe of Sharjah and Ras Al Khaimah.
+When Muhammad bin Saud himself would attack anywhere, he invited the people three times to adopt the religion of Islam.
 If his invitation was not accepted, his forces initiated the attack and killed them.

 The way he set up his government has served as the model for rulers of the House of Saud to the present day.
 The government was based on Islamic principles and made use of shura.
 He ruled the emirate until his death in 1765.
 By the time of his death the majority of the Najdi people and all of those living in the southern Najd were Wahhabi adherents.